Skip to main content

 1. Electives.
 All 300 or 400 level Biology courses will count toward the 20 elective credit hours needed.
 Certain science courses in other departments may also qualify as electives (see examples below).

-Students may include no more than ten combined credit hours from BIOL 494 Directed Studies; BIOL 492 Research; BIOL 491 Seminar, and BIOL 489 Senior Honors Thesis towards the total 44 credit hours required for this Biology major.
+Students may include no more than 10 combined credit hours from BIOL 491 Seminar; BIOL 492 Research; BIOL 493 Instructional Experience in Biology; BIOL 494 Directed Studies; and BIOL 497 Internship towards the total 44 credit hours required for this Biology major and no more than 4 credit hours from any single one of those courses.

 Up to two of the following courses from UND departments outside Biology can be applied toward the 20 elective credits required for a BS in Biology degree (lecture + lab = 1 course).
 Other courses will be considered on a case by case basis.
 To have a course considered, the student should provide a syllabus to the Department Chair.